kikoanis/Weather.Forecast/README.md

 ## Alternatively, the solution can be opened in Visual Studio and run within (debug or relase mode)

 ## Scheduler
-The project contains a task scheduler that will run every 10 minutes to check on cities weather forecast that were fetch more than 4 hours ago.
+The project contains a task scheduler that will run every 10 minutes to check on cities weather forecast that were fetched more than 4 hours ago.

 ### There are 4 endpoints: